 Canadian withholding tax at a rate of 25% (subject to reduction under the provisions of any applicable income tax treaty or convention to which Canada is a signatory) will be payable on the gross amount of a dividend on our common shares paid or credited, or deemed to be paid or credited, to a holder of our common shares who, for purposes of the Income Tax Act (Canada), is not (and is not deemed to be) resident in Canada, or a Non-Resident of Canada Holder.
 The Canadian withholding tax will be deducted directly by us or our paying agent from the amount of the dividend otherwise payable and remitted to the Receiver General of Canada.
 The rate of withholding tax applicable to a dividend paid on our common shares to a Non-Resident of Canada Holder who is a resident of the U.S. for purposes of the Canada-U.S. Tax Convention (1980), or the Convention, is the beneficial owner of the dividend and qualifies for the full benefits of the Convention will generally be reduced to 15% or, if such a Non-Resident of Canada Holder is a company that owns (or, for purposes of the Convention, is considered to own) at least 10% of our voting shares, to 5%.
-Not all persons who are residents of the U.S. for purposes of the Convention will qualify for the benefits of the Convention.
-A Non-Resident of Canada Holder who is a resident of the U.S. is advised to consult his or her tax advisor in this regard.
+Not all persons who are residents of the U.S. is advised to consult his or her tax advisor in this regard.
 The rate of withholding tax on dividends is also reduced under other bilateral income tax treaties to which Canada is a signatory.